tunein-toneup.com

 Our lessons so far cover blues improvisation, country licks, neoclassical ideas, funk rhythms, Gary Moore, Hendrix, Led Zeppelin, chord melodies, tips on jamming and much, much more!

-6 replies on “Unlocking the guitar fretboard and understanding key signatures”
+6 thoughts on “Unlocking the guitar fretboard and understanding key signatures”